 Figure 8 shows the relationship between head-bobbing speed and magnification.
-The “Not available IDF” is a condition in which the rate of change in depth due to head bobbing is fixed at 10 times without using the IDF.
+‘Not available IDF’ is a condition in which the rate of change in depth due to head bobbing is fixed at 10 times without using the IDF.

-Based on the aforementioned experiments, the usefulness of the 3D head pointer was evaluated using the average indication error condition (a) shown in Table 1, the relationship between the indication accuracy error and operation time in conditions (a)–(f), and the maximum arm sway of the subject measured by the VIVE controller according to condition (a).
+Based on the aforementioned experiments, the usefulness of the 3D head pointer was evaluated using the average indication error condition (a) shown in Table 1, the relationship between the indication accuracy error and operation time in conditions (a)–(f) and the maximum arm sway of the subject measured by the VIVE controller according to condition (a).